yaroslaff/hashget/README.md

 as example.

 ### What you should index
-You should index ONLY static and permanent files, which will be available on same URL with same content.
+You should index ONLY static and permanent files, which will be available on same URL with same content during backup lifetime.
+See [Expiration](https://gitlab.com/yaroslaff/hashget/wikis/Expiration) chapter in wiki documentation.

 Not all projects provides such files.
 Usual linux package repositories has only latest files so it's not good for this purpose, but debian has great [snapshot.debian.org](https://snapshot.debian.org/) repository, which makes Debian great for hashget compression.

 Do not index *latest* files, because content will change later (it's not _static_).
 E.g. you may index https://wordpress.org/wordpress-5.1.1.zip but you should not index https://wordpress.org/latest.zip

 ### Differential and incremental backups